hatim-heffoudhi/couchbase-aws-sam-lambda-sample/README.md

 - **API Gateway** - Acts as the entry point to the serverless application, routing HTTP requests to AWS Lambda functions.
 - **AWS Lambda** - Executes code in response to triggers, accessing Couchbase Capella
-- **Couchbase Database** - Couchbase’s cloud database platform that optimizes data storage and processing for both JSON-native operational and analytical data.
+- **Couchbase Capella Database** - Couchbase’s cloud database platform that optimizes data storage and processing for both
+  JSON-native operational and analytical data.
 A faster, better DBaaS for transaction, search, AI, and edge applications, with real-time analytics.
 - **AWS SAM** - Provides an infrastructure-as-code template to define, configure, and deploy the entire serverless